-During FY21, performance evaluation was undertaken in accordance with this process.
+During FY22, performance evaluation was undertaken in accordance with this process and to provide candid discussion, the self-assessment was conducted using an online survey tool.
 Performance was assessed having regard to a variety of key performance indicators which are aligned to Horizon's strategic objectives.
 The results of these reviews are used in determining succession planning, performance and development plans and remuneration in consultation with the Remuneration and Nomination Committee.